 Alongside better staff retention and employee satisfaction, these businesses gain:

-• An improved reputation in the community as a business that cares about its staff, customers, and the way they are treated and respected
+- An improved reputation in the community as a business that cares about its staff, customers, and the way they are treated and respected

-• Better communications and dialogues with local Indigenous communities and representatives, with opportunities to work to access further learning to progress their policies and approaches
+- Better communications and dialogues with local Indigenous communities and representatives, with opportunities to work to access further learning to progress their policies and approaches

-• Enhanced productivity, where staff have the skills and awareness to enter into even complex or challenging discussions, resolve issues, or share ideas in an inclusive environment
+- Enhanced productivity, where staff have the skills and awareness to enter into even complex or challenging discussions, resolve issues, or share ideas in an inclusive environment

 Although compliance with anti-discrimination laws is essential, companies that invest time and effort into anti-racism training see sustained, long-term outcomes.
 Staff, investors, customers, and partners are always keen to do business with a company that stands by its values and has a positive impact on the community around it.

-Aboriginal Racism in the Workplace
+Steps to Recognise and Prevent Aboriginal Discrimination in the Workplace